ayushkumar-25/Blood-Donation-Management-System/README.md

 Blood Donation Management System using PyQt5 and firebase.

 ### About
 “Blood Donation Management System” is a desktop application to collect or donate blood easily.
-The purpose of this application is to facilitate "blood donor" and
-"blood requestor" a single platform to have seamless experience and to save crucial time of a patient.
+This application aims to facilitate "blood donor" and "blood requestor" a single platform to have a seamless experience and save the crucial time of a patient.

 ### Features
 Easy contact between blood donor and blood recipient through this application.<br>